About Gouache

 Stepan Kolesnikoff (Lines and Colors article)

-James Jacques Joseph Tissot, link is to Wikimedia Commons.
-Though he painted his society paintings in oil, Tissot did an extensive series of Biblical paintings in gouache.
+Life of Christ (from In Praise of Follies) Though he painted his society paintings in oil, Tissot did an extensive series of Biblical paintings in gouache.
 Many are in the collection of the Jewish Museum.

 Some Gouache Artists — Contemporary